xcoorp/laravel-passport-control/README.md

 });
 ```

-You should also check out the other 2 middlewares provided by this package:
+You should also check out the middlewares provided by this package:

 - `CheckScopes` - Check if the authenticated user's token has the given scopes.
-- `CheckCredentialType` - Check the credential type of the authenticated user's token. (e.g "pkce", "client_credentials", "password")

 ### Advanced Usage